Skip to main content

 # Use staging settings

-ENVIRONMENT=staging fastman serve
+fastman serve --env=staging

-# Use production settings
+# Use production settings (or just `fastman serve` — auto-detected)

-ENVIRONMENT=production fastman serve
+fastman serve --env=production

 Production Configuration